NBISweden/aMeta/README.md

-In any case, if you provide a custom reference sequence, and if you also have a pre-built index, make sure that it is up-to-date and that the time stamps of the index is *newer* than the input reference fasta from which it was built.
+In any case, if you provide a custom reference sequence, and if you also have a pre-built index, make sure that it is up-to-date and that the time stamps of the index are *newer* than the input reference fasta from which it was built.
 If not, the workflow will throw a `ProtectedOutputException` to notify you that it will not attempt to rebuild an index once it is in place.
 It is up to you to make sure